Milfart History, Family Crest & Coats of Arms

 Early History of the Milfart family

 This web page shows only a small excerpt of our Milfart research.
 Another 84 words (6 lines of text) covering the years 1273, 1292, 1379, 1618, 1644, 1725 and 1704 are included under the topic Early Milfart History in all our PDF Extended History products and printed products wherever possible.

 Milfart Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Milfart include Milforde, Milford, Millford, Millforde, Melford and many more.

 Early Notables of the Milfart family (pre 1700)

 Distinguished members of the family include Samuel "Fish Hook" Mulford (1644–1725), an American who went to London in 1704 to protest the tax on whale oil, which he used in farming.
 Warned beforehand of the sly workings of pickpockets in...
-Another 39 words (3 lines of text) are included under the topic Early Milfart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Milfart family to Ireland

 Some of the Milfart family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.